 Yes.
 Virtual asset service providers or MSBs must obtain a Money Service Business (MSB) license to operate in the United States market.
 Given that the United States considers some cryptocurrencies a commodity, the MSB requirement applies to all types of VASPs (Fiat to crypto exchange, Offering/sale of virtual assets, Transfer of virtual assets, and Safekeeping).
 All US licensed MSBs are recorded in a public registry.

-In addition, VASPs should obtain an MSB license in each state the company intends to do business in, except Montana.
+In addition, VASPs should obtain a Money Transmitter License (MTL) license in each state the company intends to do business in, except Montana.
 Specific states, including New York and Wyoming, require further operational licenses for VASPs to operate.

 On May 9, 2019, the FinCEN issued guidance which reiterated that the Travel Rule has been in effect for VASPs since 2013.
 A new proposal that lowers the current thresholds is under revision.
-Industry stakeholders submitted comments by November 27, 2020.
+Industry stakeholders were requested to submit comments by November 27, 2020.

 No. There is no grace period to comply with the Travel Rule in the United States.
 Although it has been mandated since 2013, as of yet, the OCC issued at least one consent order for a crypto bank’s failure to create and implement a BSA/AML compliance program that specifically states the crypto bank must ensure “compliance with recordkeeping and reporting requirements of the BSA, including the Travel Rule”.

 FinCEN suggests a threshold limit of $3,000, yet there is a proposal to lower it to $250 submitted last October.
-According to FinCEN's schedule, it is slotted to come into effect September 2021.
+According to FinCEN's schedule, it is slated to come into effect September 2021.

 To comply with the Record-keeping and Travel Rule regulations, MSBs have the following requirements: